 Speed and Flexibility Training

 Flexibility and mobility training play a pivotal role in young footballers’ routines, aiming to enhance their range of motion while mitigating the risk of injuries.
-Through the incorporation of stretching routines, dynamic warm-up exercises, and mobility drills, players actively maintain the flexibility of their muscles and joints.
+Through the incorporation of stretching routines, dynamic warm-up exercises, mobility drills, and foam rolling, players actively maintain the flexibility of their muscles and joints.

 Coordination and Balance